 - Queensland Gallery of Modern Art: European Masterpieces from the Metropolitan Museum of Art, New York

-We end the day with a visit to the Queensland Gallery of Modern Art (QAGMA) to view the exhibition ‘European Masterpieces from the Metropolitan Museum of Art, New York’.
+We then visit the Queensland Gallery of Modern Art (QAGMA) to view the exhibition ‘European Masterpieces from the Metropolitan Museum of Art, New York’.
 Spanning 500 years, the exhibition includes works by Fra Angelico, Titian, Raphael, Rembrandt, Turner, Van Gogh and Monet.
 “Highlights of the exhibition include Fra Angelico’s finely painted altarpiece The Crucifixion of ca. 1420–23; Titian’s poetic Venus and Adonis of the 1550s; the immediacy and drama of Caravaggio’s The Musicians 1597; Rembrandt’s painterly Flora of c.1654; Vermeer’s beautifully observed Allegory of the Catholic Faith c.1670-72, and Van Gogh’s idyllic The Flowering Orchard 1888.”
 (Overnight Brisbane) B

 Noosa Heads – 1 night

-Day 10: Thursday 9 September, Brisbane – Beerwah – Maleny – Noosa Heads
+Day 10: Thursday 9 September, Brisbane – Maleny – Noosa Heads

 - Free time in Maleny